A A

 1. Fancy evening wear

 Unless you want to stick out like a sore thumb, leave all evening gowns, tuxedos, and anything with a sequin on it at home.
 In Hawaii, casual attire rules.
 So, opt for comfortable breathable fabrics like linens and cottons.
-For evening wear, I normally bring a sundress and my husband packs linen trousers, polo shirts, and Hawaiian (Aloha) print shirts.
-Even dressy shorts and capri pants will work fine in most restaurants.
+For evening wear, I normally bring a sundress.
+Even shorts and capri pants with a nice top will work fine in many Hawaii restaurants.
+Andy typically wears shorts and a Hawaiian (Aloha) print shirts.

 There are very, very few restaurants in Hawaii that require a jacket.
-If you have concerns, contact the hotel for advice before you start packing.
+If you have dress code concerns, contact the hotel or restaurant directly for advice before you start packing.

 2. Dressy shoes